The Arena Climate Network

 The Arena Climate Network is an open-access network by and for journalists.
 It is for those who want to focus on all aspects of the climate crisis and who want to do in-depth, investigative work.
 Our network serves a community devoted to exposing financial greed, corruption, and government malaise that fuel the climate crisis.

 We offer journalists a hub for collaboration, discussion and learning from each other.
-Among our many new activities will be a conference series, combined with training, a mentorship program, and guidance for the setting up of local networks.
+Among our many activities is our annual Climate Arena Conference, combined with training, a mentorship program, and guidance for the setting up of local networks.

 How to get involved

-• Join our Signal group (reach out to the project director).
-This is where you can get quick answers to your questions, get peer feedback, and find reporting partners in other countries.
+• Join our Signal group: This is where you can get quick answers to your questions, get peer feedback, and find reporting partners in other countries.

-• Follow us on Twitter to stay up-to-date of our activities
+• Follow us on Twitter to stay in touch and learn about our latest activities.

-If you have any further questions or comments, please reach out to:
+If you have any questions or comments, please reach out to us under: climate@journalismarena.eu

 History of the network